 By Jim Flammang

-The TTs styling features short front and rear overhangs and what Audi calls a low, fastback greenhouse above a high belt line are part of the TT’s styling.
-Despite its shared chassis and an overall profile that hints at Volkswagens New Beetle, the TT flaunts unique, rounded styling that results in an integrated, attention-grabbing appearance.
+Exterior Short front and rear overhangs and what Audi calls a “low, fastback greenhouse” above a high belt line are part of the TT’s styling.
+Despite its shared chassis and an overall profile that hints at Volkswagen’s New Beetle, the TT flaunts unique, rounded styling and an integrated, attention-grabbing appearance.
 Straight lines occur only along the sides of its body between the front and rear wheels.

-Quattro-equipped roadsters have a power top with a glass window, while the FWD convertibles get a manually operated fabric roof; power operation is an option.
-All convertibles have a power-retractable glass wind blocker mounted between the structural roof bars, which sit behind the headrests.
+Quattro-equipped roadsters have a power top with a glass window, while the front-drive convertible gets a manually operated fabric roof; power operation is an option.
+All convertibles have a power-retractable glass wind blocker mounted between the structural roll bars, which sit behind the headrests.

-The front occupants sit low to the ground, which makes it necessary to twist and turn when entering and exiting because of the sloping roof pillars.
-The coupes backseat is essentially a token space.
+Interior Front-seat occupants sit low to the ground, which makes it necessary to twist and turn when entering and exiting the coupe because of the sloping roof pillars.
+The coupe’s backseat is essentially a token space.
 Roadsters seat only two people.

-Base FWD models carry a 180-hp, turbocharged 1.8-liter four-cylinder engine that mates with the new six-speed automatic with Tiptronic gear selection.
-The higher-performance model with the 225-hp engine is equipped with the six-speed manual and quattro all-wheel drive.
+Under the Hood Base front-drive models carry a 180-hp, turbocharged 1.8-liter four-cylinder engine that mates with a six-speed-automatic transmission with Tiptronic gear selection.
+The higher-performance model with the 225-hp engine is equipped with a six-speed manual and quattro all-wheel drive.
 Only a sequential manual transmission, called Direct Shift Gearbox, is available with the new 250-hp, 3.2-liter V-6 engine.

-Audis Electronic Stabilization Program, all-disc antilock brakes, and seat-mounted head and chest side-impact airbags are standard.
-Traction control is included in the FWD models.
+Safety Audi’s Electronic Stabilization Program, all-disc antilock brakes, seat-mounted head and chest side-impact airbags, and traction control are standard.

-Not many cars express more visual appeal than the TT, but its low roofline yields a cramped feeling in the cockpit.
+Driving Impressions Not many cars express more visual appeal than the TT, but its low roofline yields a cramped feeling in the cockpit.
 The car’s handling is one of its prime attractions.
 Steering demands some effort, but the TT reacts quickly and goes just where you want it.
-The ride can get stiff on rough surfaces, and some bouncing is likely even on smooth pavement, but the TT turns in an enjoyable road-going experience.
+The ride can get stiff on rough surfaces and some bouncing is likely even on smooth pavement, but the TT turns in an enjoyable road-going experience.

 The clutch can be a trifle grabby, but the TT offers an appealing blend of gearing and clutch behavior.
-Masterful is the word for the five-speed gearbox that teams with the 180-hp engine.
+“Masterful” is the best word to describe the six-speed gearbox that teams with the 180-hp engine.
 Acceleration is reasonably satisfying, but the extra 45 hp in the stronger 1.8-liter makes it even more alluring.